-On 9 December 2009, HPF concluded a syndicated \notin 250 million facility agreement with a maturity of three years, with the possibility to increase the amount up to \notin 350 million after syndication of the facility in the secondary market.
+On 9 December 2009, HPF concluded a syndicated €250 million facility agreement with a maturity of three years, with the possibility to increase the amount up to €350 million after syndication of the facility in the secondary market.
 The purpose of the facility was to finance the acquisition of Hellenic Fuels S.A. (former BP Hellas).
-On 11 February 2010, following successful syndication in the secondary market the credit facility agreement was increased to \notin 350 million.
-The outstanding balance of the facility amounted to \notin 350 million as at 31 December 2010.
+On 11 February 2010, following successful syndication in the secondary market the credit facility agreement was increased to €350 million.
+The outstanding balance of the facility amounted to €350 million as at 31 December 2010.

-The total balance of HPF's bank borrowings as at 31 December 2010 amounted to the equivalent of \notin 1,5 billion.
+The total balance of HPF's bank borrowings as at 31 December 2010 amounted to the equivalent of € 1.5 billion.
 The proceeds of the aforementioned facilities have been used to provide loans to other Group companies.

-On 26 May 2010, Hellenic Petroleum S.A. signed two loan agreements with the European Investment Bank for a total amount of \notin 400 million (\notin 200 million each).
+On 26 May 2010, Hellenic Petroleum S.A. signed two loan agreements with the European Investment Bank for a total amount of \leqslant 400 million (\leqslant 200 million each).
 The loans have a maturity of 12 years.
 The purpose of the loans is to finance part of the investment programme relating to the upgrade of Elefsina Refinery.
-As at 31 December 2010, the outstanding loan balance amounted to \notin 400 million.
+As at 31 December 2010, the outstanding loan balance amounted to \leqslant 400 million.

 The Group subsidiaries also have loans with various banks to cover their local financing needs.
-As at 31 December 2010, the outstanding loan balance amounted to approximately $\notin 0,5$ billion.
+As at 31 December 2010, the outstanding loan balance amounted to approximately €0,5 billion.